android2221/arduino-projects/heads-up-light/README.md

 (1) Velcro Strip
 (3) Lengths of 24 AWG stranded wire
 (2) Lengths of heat shrink tubing
 (2) Zip Ties
 (2) Rubberized twist ties
 4x4 sheet of cardboard
 Metal tape
 Hot Glue
 PVC Conduit Cement

 ## Code Disclaimer
 I am not a C++ developer, so it's not as polished as it might be from someone with more experience.
 The light controlling code was harvested from a previous project in this repo, light-canvas.
 The original animation is called 'Pacifica' located here: https://gist.github.com/kriegsman/36a1e277f5b4084258d9af1eae29bac.

 ## Assembly
-- Flash ESP32 with heads-up-light.ino
+- Flash ESP32 with ./heads-up-light/heads-up-light.ino
 - Feed USB Wiring through the conduit body outlet for battery pack.
 Attach to cable connector to hold in place
 - Trim conduit tube to size
 - Cemet conduit body to the bottom of the tube